pbberlin/go-massmail/README.md

 * Template name derives automatically from the task name.
   We can set a different template via `TemplateName=[sourceTask]`.

+* Partial templates must beging with _partial-[langcode]-_
+  These templates can be embedded into the main template via
+  `{{template "partial-de-footer.html" .}}`
+  Dont create more than a dozen, as each is parsed with every main template.

 ### Time control